-- 5.3.8.2 Alternate Productive Work includes, but is not limited to, the following: - (i) Training/studies undertaken by an Employee directly relevant to their Employment Position or otherwise deemed of relevance and benefit to the Department/Council; - (ii) Tool Box Meetings; - (iii) Review of Work Health Safety procedures and policies, including Safe Operating Procedures; - (iv) General Maintenance. - 5.3.8.3 Rotation Work is work determined by the Team Leader or Coordinators that is necessary to the services undertaken by the Council to maintain assets, land, plants and infrastructure and which may be safely undertaken in short rosters to address risks to Employees arising in Inclement Weather. - 5.3.8.4 Rotation Work includes, but is not limited to, the following: - (i) Watering plants and trees on Council land; - (ii) Auditing/Inspection of Reserves; - (iii) Auditing/Inspection of Council infrastructure; - (iv) Equipment Maintenance.
+- 5.3.8.1 Alternate Productive Work is work determined by the Team Leader or Coordinator that is necessary to overall department efficiency and productivity and which may be undertaken in air-conditioned work sheds, the administration building or other agreed suitable work subject to a risk assessment. - 5.3.8.2 Alternate Productive Work includes, but is not limited to, the following: - Training/studies undertaken by an Employee directly relevant to their Employment Position or otherwise deemed of relevance and benefit to the Department/Council; - (ii) Tool Box Meetings; - (iii) Review of Work Health Safety procedures and policies, including Safe Operating Procedures; - (iv) General Maintenance. - 5.3.8.3 Rotation Work is work determined by the Team Leader or Coordinators that is necessary to the services undertaken by the Council to maintain assets, land, plants and infrastructure and which may be safely undertaken in short rosters to address risks to Employees arising in Inclement Weather.

+- 5.3.8.4 Rotation Work includes, but is not limited to, the following:

+- (i) Watering plants and trees on Council land;

+- (ii) Auditing/Inspection of Reserves;

+- (iii) Auditing/Inspection of Council infrastructure;

+- (iv) Equipment Maintenance;

+- (v) Quick Response; and

+- (vi) Road Sweeping.